SimonNordon4/unity-architecture-patterns/README.md

 The Game in Question, a Survivors Clone.

-For a more detailed breakdown of the code structure, see here:
+For a more detailed breakdown of the code structure, see the [Project Overview](resources/ProjectOverview.md).

 ## Architectural Patterns